 - 1 teaspoon baking soda

-Preheat the oven to 350 degrees F, and line two baking sheets with parchment paper.
+Preheat the oven to 350°F, and line two baking sheets with parchment paper.
 Set aside.

-In a medium-sized mixing bowl, combine the butter with the sugars, yogurt, vanilla and salt.
+In a medium-sized mixing bowl, combine the butter with the sugars, sour cream, vanilla and salt.
 Once it's completely smooth, add the egg and stir to combine thoroughly.

-Add the flours, xanthan gum, baking soda, and almond meal.
-Mix just until everything is incorporated evenly and there are no signs of dry flour left.
+In a larger mixing bowl, combine the gluten-free flour, buckwheat flour, xanthan gum, and baking soda.
+Mix just until everything is incorporated evenly and there are no dry spots.

 Fold in the chocolate chips.

 Use two teaspoons or a 1-inch cookie scoop to shape the batter into balls.
-Place them on the parchment-lined baking sheets as you go, about two inches apart.
+Place them on the parchment-lined baking sheets as you go, at least 2 inches apart.

-Bake the cookies for about 7-1/2 to 8 minutes.
-They should be very soft when they are removed from the oven, and will firm a bit as they cool.
+Bake the cookies in the preheated 350°F oven for about 8 minutes.
+They should be soft when they are removed from the oven, and will firm a bit as they cool.

-Let them rest on the baking sheets for at least 10 minutes and then move them to a cooling rack or a large plate.
+Let them rest on the baking sheets for at least 15 minutes.

 I like these cookies to be on the small side, but of course you can make your cookies any size you'd like to.